 Enter cheap felt and styrofoam.
-Now, I’m not going to say that my ruffled snowballs are as elegant as the ornament orbs featured above, but I live on the Cat Farm.
+Now, I’m not going to say that my ruffled snowballs are as elegant as the ornament orbs featured above, but I eat dinner in my pyjamas regularly.
 We don’t need no elegant things here.
 We like felt.
 And fur.

 Get yourself some styrofoam balls, pins, felt and ribbon for hanging.
 As with the ruffled wreath you’re going to have to cut lots of felt circles out.
 My styrofoam balls were 3 inches in diameter, and I made my felt circles slightly smaller than 2 inches in diameter.
 If you have a larger ball, you might want to use larger felt circles, and if you’ve got teeny styrofoam balls, you might want teeny felt circles.
 It ain’t rocket science.
 It’s craftin’.